beginner-corp/docs.begin.com/src/shared/docs/en/guides/quickstart.md

 Begin provisions and manages AWS infrastructure that runs on Node.js (with support for additional runtimes coming soon).
 Node.js 12.x is the default runtime, but you can [configure](https://arc.codes/docs/en/reference/project-manifest/aws#runtime) Node.js 14.x to be the runtime on a per-project or per-function level.

-You can work locally with Node versions other than 12, but your app shouldn't depend on any features, functionality, or fixes that are not available in Node 12.
+> When working locally with Node versions 14 or later, be aware if your app depends on any features, functionality, or fixes that are not available in Node 12.
 For example, if you are using [Optional chaining operator (?.)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) or the [Nullish coalescing operator (??)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator) you will want to [configure](https://arc.codes/docs/en/reference/project-manifest/aws#runtime) your application to use the Node.js 14.x runtime.

 You can grab [Node.js here](https://nodejs.org/en/download/).